anthoeknee/antifennel/README.md

 not attempt to give good error messages when provided with files that won't parse.

-Antifennel will always use `local` even in cases where `let` would be better.

 Antifennel will not emit variadic operators.

 Fennel code does not support `goto`, so neither does Antifennel.